jun1okamura/A-Qualitative-Overview-of-Semiconductor-Costs/README.md

 ### Yield
 Another critical factor to consider in the semiconductor business is yield.
 Defective chips result from defects (such as foreign particles or scratches) on the finely processed wafer.
 Therefore, reducing the "contamination" that causes defects during the manufacturing process is crucial for quality control, necessitating the use of cleanrooms, high-purity gases, water, and specialized chemicals.
 Even with these measures, it is impossible to completely eliminate defects.
 The aim is to keep the defect density (number of defects per unit area) below a target level, which serves as a key indicator for managing the manufacturing line.

-### Intel's Tick-Tock Strategy
-This trend can be observed in Intel's chip size data.

-At that time, Intel followed a strategy known as "Tick-Tock," in which they alternated between architectural changes and process node advancements.
-The strategy involved updating the architecture using an older process node, and then moving to a smaller process while maintaining the same architecture.
-This approach meant that while adding new features on an older process node increased chip size and cost, it minimized yield risks when introducing a new architecture.
-Once the newer process stabilized, Intel would reduce the chip size of the new architecture, thereby lowering costs and maximizing profits.
-(This strategy has since been revised.)

-### Nvidia's Strategy
-Nvidia, in contrast, has employed a different approach to maintain its dominance in the AI-driven GPU market.

-As the trend clearly indicates, Nvidia consistently pushes chip sizes to the reticle limit, aiming to integrate the maximum number of transistors possible with each generation.
-Naturally, this leads to lower yields and higher chip costs.
-However, since they hold a dominant market position, they can command high prices and continue to drive performance forward.
-For example, the H100 is reportedly priced around USD 40K, which is significantly higher than the estimated wafer cost of USD 12K for 5nm technology.
-This means that even with only one viable chip per wafer, the business remains profitable.

-GPUs generally feature a highly parallel circuit design, allowing for the inclusion of redundant circuits that can be switched in to tolerate some level of defects.
-With careful design of these redundant circuits, yield can be further improved.

 When the defect density is D and the chip area is A, the yield follows the Poisson distribution function below.

 Let’s examine the relationship between chip size and yield.